csobey/ionFR/README.md

 Name of the IONEX file needed.
 Note: the IONEX file should be from the same date specified above.
 Example: codg2930.11i; igsg1130.19i

-The python script url_download.py allows you to download the correct IONEX file from the website. ftpdownload.py no longer works because https://cddis.nasa.gov/ no longer allow anonymous ftp downloads.
+The python script <code> url_download.py </code> allows you to download the correct IONEX file from the website. ftpdownload.py no longer works because https://cddis.nasa.gov/ no longer allow anonymous ftp downloads.
 You have to create an account at https://urs.earthdata.nasa.gov/ and create a local .netrc file following instructions at https://cddis.nasa.gov/Data_and_Derived_Products/CreateNetrcFile.html
 The code should then work as follows: